mpadillagarcia/PowerBI-Dashboard/README.md

   - Filters for selecting genre and year range.
   - Stacked bar chart showing the dominance of platforms over the years.
   - Tree map representing the market share of publishers.

-## Contributing

-If you have suggestions to improve the analysis or wish to contribute to the project, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Explore the analysis and discover trends in the video game market!